zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/decrease-transportable-tablespace-import-export-time/decrease-transportable-tablespace-import-export-time.md

 1. Open a terminal window.

-2. Set the environment variable to CDB1.
-Enter **CDB1** at the prompt.
+2. Set the Oracle environment variables.
+At the prompt, enter **CDB1**.

     ```
     <copy>. oraenv</copy>